 Your only responsibility might be to be a presence in the house, or you might take care of pets, do some regular cleaning, garden, pay staff or bills for the home owner, etc.

-I really got taken my first time.
-I didn't find out until after I arrived that the woman wanted me to pay for her utilities!
-The utilities that would be on anyway because she has pets (with their food in the fridge), an on-site handyman, and a pool!
-WTF.
-She really had me over a barrel ("oh, I thought I discussed that with you").
-I should have just walked out, but I had come so far to stay there so we agreed to split the cost - ugh.
-Never again.
+I learned a lot my first time.
+I didn't find out until after I arrived that the home owner wanted me to pay the utilities!
+The utilities that would be on anyway because there were pets (with their food in the fridge), an on-site handyman, and a pool!
+I was really over a barrel ("oh, I thought I discussed that with you").
+I should have just walked out, but I had come so far to stay there so we agreed to split the cost.
+Lesson learned.

 Getting AroundYou may or may not be near a town.
 Ask how close it is to the grocery store, restaurants, sights, etc. I personally love to be within walking distance to things.
-Oh, so also ask if it's safe to walk around where they live.
+Oh, so also ask if it's safe to walk around where they live or if there are any special instructions on getting around.

-Because the big grocery stores are far away in my location here, my hostess drove me to a larger town to stock up before they left town - super nice.
+One host drove me to a larger town to stock up on groceries before they left town - super nice.
+Another had her neighbors to take me with them on their weekly grocery runs.

 Some people will leave you a vehicle to use (I have had both cars and motorbike to use).
 Once I'm there I like to ask about any driving legalities I need to know about and also where to get fuel since sometimes it's not what you'd expect!
 For instance, my car here I cannot drive outside of the town because it's not legally registered (or the equivalent thereof) and to get gas, I go to the mini mart where they'll bring it out in a bucket.
 LOL

-So that's about it.
+That's about it.
 As I said, I'm learning as I go.
-But for now this is a really fun thing to do and certainly helps stretch my already thin dollar while helping someone out.
+But for now this is a really fun thing to do and certainly helps stretch my already thin dollar while helping someone out in the process.